Cloudxtreme/engine-2/docs/pages/developer_guide/state/state_overview.md

 summary: Documentation for the Lucid Mud Engine
 ---

-The World StateService is managed in the pattern set out by [Flux](https://facebook.github.io/flux/) and [Redux](https://redux.js.org/).
+The WorldObjectType StateService is managed in the pattern set out by [Flux](https://facebook.github.io/flux/) and [Redux](https://redux.js.org/).
 In essence state management in the LME follows the same three principles as Redux.

 ## Three Principles